1414C/jiffy/README.md

 ## Work-In-Progress
 1. Consider simply enforcing the use of ID & Href in the model definition as explicitly named fields.
-2. Fully implement nullable / pointer support
-3. Ensure that rune and byte types are fully accounted for
+2. Ensure that rune and byte types are fully accounted for

 ## Features
 * login / session management via jwt